UPSC (CSE) Prelims 2021: IAS Tina Dabi Shares Study Plan & Revision Strategy for Last 3 Months Preparation

 UPSC (CSE) Prelims 2021 exam date is scheduled for June 27, 2021.
 With a month remaining to buck up the revision process, aspirants can follow the revision plan shared by UPSC IAS 2015 year AIR 1 Tina Dabi to qualify for the Prelims exam in the first attempt.

-UPSC has deferred the announcement of the new exam date for UPSC (IAS) Prelims 2020 exam till June 5.
-With no clarification at hand, aspirants can only wait and utilize this time period to plan their final revision one more time before the exam.
+UPSC has scheduled the UPSC (IAS) Prelims 2021 exam for June 27.
+Aspirants can utilize this time period to plan their final revision one more time before the exam and cover all the important topics.
 UPSC Civil Services is one of the most esteemed positions in the country.
 This makes the syllabus as well as the selection process of the exam vigor and extensive.
 Amid the COVID-19 outbreak and the anxious environment around, it is necessary that aspirants follow a study plan not only for a month but for each day to cover the revision of all syllabus before the Prelims exam with ease.

 UPSC Civil Services Exam 2015 year topper Tina Dabi shared her daily revision schedule for the last 3 months before the Prelims exam on her social media handle.
 The time table is well planned and can be easily followed by a candidate ready to put in hard work and best of abilities to execution.
 Following the same time table, Tina qualified the toughest exam of the country in her first attempt at an age of 22 years only.

 Newspaper Reading- The significance of newspaper reading cannot be ignored in the UPSC IAS exam preparation process.
 It not only updates a candidate about the current affairs but also provides various opinions on the same issue in the editorial section.
 This is essential for answer writing in the Mains exam.
 As the topper suggests, aspirants should take out 1 hour in the morning for newspaper reading.